 “Anything we don't like about ourselves, we have to declare war on it.
 We don't do anything about it, we just declare war on. […] the only metaphor we have in our public discourse for solving a problem is called declaring a war: we got a war on poverty, war on crime, war on litter, the war on cancer, the war on drugs.
 But have you ever noticed there's no war on homelessness, is there? […].
 You know why?
 There's no money in that problem. […] nobody stands [...] to get rich off of that problem.”
 (George Carlin, 1937-2008, US Comedian, Author, And Social Critic, in 1992)

 “[...] truth is [...] the daughter of time, not of authority.”
 (Sir Francis Bacon, 1561–1626, Philosopher & Scientist)

-The "war on cancer" is governed by a standard Michelle Holmes, MD, PhD, Harvard professor and author of many research studies on breast cancer, had brought up when she stated this in 2014 about cancer drug development:
+The "war on cancer" is governed by a standard Michelle Holmes, MD, PhD, Harvard professor and author of many research studies on breast cancer, had brought up when she stated the following about cancer drug development in 2014:

 “What is scientific and sexy is driven by what can be monetized, and that becomes the norm.”
 [L]

 Over two decades earlier, James P. Carter, MD, made practically the same observation:

 "Corporate interests determine which medical procedures will be researched and developed."
 [XLI] [emphasis added]

 "Corporations now control the practice of medicine with the weight of their wallets."
 [XLI]

 But Holmes' illuminated leading "norm" (=the treatments or interventions that make official medicine a ton of money are declared scientific) has been in full effect for even much longer because on 24-Oct-1979, two-time Nobel Prize winner, Linus Carl Pauling, PhD, (1901-1994), wrote in a letter to Ralph Moss, PhD, a cancer investigator: